Do We Still Need Humans in the Loop? Human vs. LLM Annotation in Active Learning for TikTok Hate Speech Detection: Methodology

 \subsection{Dataset Collection and Preprocessing}

-We collected public comments from the official TikTok accounts of six major German political parties (CDU/CSU, Bündnis~90/Die~Grünen, SPD, FDP, AfD, and Die~Linke) via the TikTok Research API, covering January 2024 to September 2025, yielding 467,660 comments.
-We applied a four-stage preprocessing pipeline: (1)~removal of duplicate comment IDs; (2)~content filtering to remove non-informative comments (emoji-only, empty, or single-token sequences such as mentions, URLs, hashtags, and numbers); (3)~exact text deduplication within and across party accounts; and (4)~language identification via GlotLID~\citep{kargaran2023glotlid} to retain only German-language comments.
-This yielded a filtered corpus of \textbf{277,902} German-language comments (median 14 words per comment); full per-step counts are provided in Table~\ref{tab:preprocessing} (App.~\ref{app:preprocessing}).
-This corpus forms the input to the LLM-based prefiltering stage described in Section~\ref{sec:llm-pool}.
+We collected public comments from the official TikTok accounts of six major German political parties (CDU/CSU, Bündnis~90/Die~Grünen, SPD, FDP, AfD, Die~Linke) via the TikTok Research API, covering January 2024 to September 2025, yielding 467{,}660 comments.
+Anti-immigrant hostility is a culturally embedded subjective task where annotation source plausibly matters, and our corpus is newly collected rather than drawn from an existing benchmark, reducing pretraining exposure for LLM annotators.
+We applied a four-stage preprocessing pipeline: (1)~removal of duplicate comment IDs; (2)~content filtering to remove non-informative comments (emoji-only, empty, or single-token sequences; (3)~exact text deduplication within and across party accounts; and (4)~language identification via GlotLID~\citep{kargaran2023glotlid} to remove non-German.
+This yielded a corpus of \textbf{277{,}902} German comments (median 14 words); per-step/per-account counts are in App.~\ref{app:data}.
+This corpus forms the input to the LLM-based prefiltering stage (\S\ref{sec:llm-pool}).